Tabriz–Ankara pipeline

 The Tabriz–Ankara pipeline is a 2577 km long natural gas pipeline, which runs from Tabriz in north-west Iran to Ankara in Turkey.

 History

-The construction of pipeline started in 1996 after signing a gas deal between Turkish and Iranian governments.
+The construction of the pipeline started in 1996 after signing a gas deal between Turkish and Iranian governments.
 The gas deal was signed on 30 August 1996.
 The pipeline was commissioned in July 2001.

-The Iran-Turkey pipeline has allegedly been blown up several times by PKK fighters.
+The Iran-Turkey pipeline was allegedly blown up several times by PKK fighters.
 In January 2008 gas supplies were stopped because of cut-off gas supplies from Turkmenistan.
 The supply was cut off again in February 2008 because of bad weather conditions.

 Technical features

 The Turkish section, operated by BOTAŞ, cost US$600 million.
-The pipeline capacity is 14 bcm per year: Turkish normally imports about 11 billion cubic meters of gas a year through the pipeline.
+The pipeline capacity is 14 bcm per year: About 11 billion cubic meters of a year of gas in Turkey is imported through the pipeline.
 Just before Ankara it is linked to Blue Stream.

 Contracts

-Negotiations are in progress to renew the current 25 year contract, for nearly 10 bcm per year, which expires end-2025 according to the Middle East Economic Survey (or end-July 2026 according to the Oxford Institute for Energy Studies).
+Negotiations are in progress to renew the current 25 year contract, for nearly 10 bcm per year, which expires mid-2026.